 Choices at lunch and dinner are even more varied, with a sample lunch menu offering diners a choice between spaghetti with meat sauce, grilled cheese sandwiches and Chinese chicken salad.
 The dinner menu might include prime rib, roast chicken and a soup of the day.
 The menu always includes a variety of fresh vegetables and other healthy side dishes and a full selection of desserts, including sugar-free and low-calorie options.

-Visit us today and see how delicious dining at Village Green Retirement Campus can be.
-Bring your appetite when you schedule a Dine and Discover tour!
+View our menus today and see how delicious dining at Village Green Retirement Campus can be.